troclaux/notes/aws.md

 > logging service that collects, monitors and stores log data from various aws resources, applications and services in real time

-- log groups: container for logs from similar sources
+- log groups: container for logs from similar sources (e.g. ecs app in production, specific lambda function)
+- log streams: sequence of log events from a single source within a log group

+- log group = folder
+- log stream = file inside the folder
+- log event = line in the file

+- adjustable cloudwatch logs retention: can be 1 week, month, year, etc

+## CloudWatch Logs for EC2

+- by default, no logs from ec2 instance will go to cloudwatch
+- run cloudwatch agent on ec2 to push log files
+- make sure iam permissions are correct
-- log streams
+- cloudwatch log agent can be setup on-premises too

+### CloudWatch Metrics

+> provides metrics from aws resources

+- ec2 instances
+  - cpu utilization
+  - status checks
+  - network
+    - default metrics every 5 min (if you pay more, every 1 min)
+- ebs volumes
+  - disk reads/writes
+- s3 buckets
+  - BucketSizeBytes
+  - NumberOfObjects
+  - AllRequests
+- billing
+  - total estimated charge
+- service limits
+  - service api usage
+- custom metrics

+## Cloud9

+> cloud IDE that can be used in the browser

+- allows code collaboration in real-time

 ## CodeArtifact

-> TODO
+> fully managed artifact repository service

+- use cases:
+  - publish your executable/binary in common dependency management tools (e.g. npm, yarn, pip, maven, gradle)
+  - manage versioned software artifacts

+- artifact: package or binary like `.jar`, `tgz` (tarball)

 ## CodeBuild

-> fully managed build service that compiles source code, runs tests, and produces software packages that are ready to deploy
+> fully managed build service that compiles source code, runs tests and produces software packages that are ready to deploy

 - similar to github actions and gitlab ci
+- fully managed, serverless
+- pay-as-you-go pricing
+- can be triggered by [CodePipeline](#codepipeline)
 - use cases
   - compile source code
   - run tests
   - produce packages that are ready to be deployed (by CodeDeploy, for example)
-- benefits

 ## CodeCommit